About The Program

 Katie Warren

-Katie Warren is thrilled to join the staff at Dodgen as one of the Choral Directors!
-For the past two years, Mrs. Warren has been teaching general music and chorus at Lewis Elementary in North Cobb, and previously taught music in Fulton County at River Eves Elementary.
+Katie Warren is thrilled to enter her second year at Dodgen as one of the Choral Directors!
+Before teaching at Dodgen, Mrs. Warren was teaching general music and chorus at Lewis Elementary in North Cobb, and previously taught music in Fulton County at River Eves Elementary.
 Prior to moving to Georgia, Katie first taught music for 6 years in Maryville, Tennessee, at the elementary school where she attended and where she fell in love with music thanks to the work of her music teacher.
 Over her career, she has conducted several mixed and treble choral ensembles across grades pre-k to 12th in both secular and sacred settings, including elementary school choruses, “Spring Sing in the Smokies” Honor Chorus, and the Maryville College Scottie Singers community chorus.
-Mrs. Warren’s choirs have frequently participated in performance evaluations, honors and district chorus festivals, community benefit concerts, and have been invited to sing the National Anthem at Atlanta Braves’ games.
+Mrs. Warren’s choirs have frequently participated in performance evaluations, honors and district choral festivals, community benefit concerts, and have been invited to sing the National Anthem at Atlanta Braves’ games.

 Mrs. Warren grew up in Maryville, where she participated in her school chorus, musical theater, show choir, and played violin and harp in orchestra.
 Katie received her degrees, a Bachelor of Music in Music Education with a vocal emphasis and a Master of Education in Curriculum and Instruction from Carson-Newman University in East Tennessee.
 Katie is also an Orff-Schulwerk Certified music educator.